sarkadava/demo_3Dtracking_pose2sim/README.md

 <img src = /Images/pose2sim.gif  >

 # Folders
--- Images = Some images and temporary video folder
--- openpose = OpenPose materials, see inside (You need to seperately download bin and 25B models) -- Pose2Sim = pose2sim projects files
+-- Images = Some images and temporary video folder <br> -- openpose = OpenPose materials, see inside (You need to seperately download bin and 25B models) <br> -- Pose2Sim = pose2sim projects files <br>
--- projectdata = each folder within projectdata contains a trial or seperate scene, containing calibration folder, and raw 2D videos (then folders are added as you run the code)
+-- projectdata = each folder within projectdata contains a trial or seperate scene, containing calibration folder, and raw 2D videos (then folders are added as you run the code) <br>
--- User = some logging that pose2sim does for archiving output during running of code
+-- User = some logging that pose2sim does for archiving output during running of code <br>

 ## Scripts
 openpose_to_pose2sim_tracking.ipynb = main jupyter notebook script to run the envision demo